Bewildering Stories biography

 Ten years moonlighting as a professional translator of French and Italian.

-He is currently semi-retired and teaches an on-line course in French for Reading Comprehension and, occasionally, French for Listening Comprehension at the University of Guelph, in Ontario.
+He is currently retired and has taught an on-line course in French for Reading Comprehension for several years and, occasionally, French for Listening Comprehension at the University of Guelph, in Ontario.

 I realize that the grand public of the Analog and Asimov’s forums has been asking itself for a long time now why I sign myself Don W. Why not Don Webb? they surely clamor.
 Its short, easy to type, a nice name... great for ordering pizza.